 stress make tummy pudge. no joke. so I guess you can cut out all stress in your life and maybe that’ll help that tummy go away… but yeah, who am I kidding?

 although obviously it’s probably going to have to do mostly with genetics (think about whether your mom/dad/aunts have tummy pudge… dad counts a little less b/c men are more likely to be “apple”-shaped anyway).
-Sometimes you just have to embrace what nature gave you! good thing billowy tops are socially acceptable ;)posted over 4 years ago
+Sometimes you just have to embrace what nature gave you! good thing billowy tops are socially acceptable ;)posted almost 5 years ago

 I’m naturally quite thin, but i hold ALL my weight in my stomach. it’s so annoying because i have stick limbs, no boobs, and my tummy pooch. so i understand how you feel! however, i have a really busy semester and am always too exhausted to even attempt to work out. but cutting down on sugar probably would help a lot, that’s what i’m going to try.
 And aerobic activities are actually better for getting rid of belly fat than doing sit-ups or crunches.
 Sit-ups just build muscles, they don’t get rid of fat the way aerobic exercise will.posted over 5 years ago